Updated December 14, 2018

 What are my chances of getting approved for disability benefits?

 The approval rate for Social Security disability (SSDI) and SSI claims varies, depending on the level at which claims are reviewed and where they are reviewed.
 Hearings are decided by federal ALJs, whereas the initial application and the reconsideration (the first level of appeal in most states) are decided by state employees at state Disability Determination Services (DDS) agencies.

 But there are also significant differences between the approval rates for different judges in the same state.
 One judge may approve only 30% of cases that she sees while another judge in the same hearing office may approve 60% of the cases he sees.
 What accounts for such differences in an allegedly objective system?
 The system is not as objective as the Social Security Administration might claim.
-While the rules governing Social Security disability cases are the same in every state (SSDI and SSI are federal programs), the disability determinations are made by people— either claims examiners and medical consultants at DDS or ALJs at hearing offices.
-Decision making based on a "human reading" of a claimant's medical records and credibilityis, inherently and unavoidably, a subjective process.
+While the rules governing Social Security disability cases are the same in every state (SSDI and SSI are federal programs), the disability determinations are made by people—either by claims examiners and medical consultants at DDS or by ALJs at hearing offices.
+Decision making based on a "human reading" of a claimant's medical records and credibility is, inherently and unavoidably, a subjective process.
 It is also true, as well, that some judges are simply more open to approving cases, while other judges deny cases substantially more often than they approve them.